 Huntley Township has always had an agricultural basis.
 The fertile clay loam soil in the valley of the Carp River supports some of the richest farmland in Eastern Ontario.
 It is no wonder that the Carp Agricultural Society and its Carp Fair are among the oldest of their respective institutions in Ontario.

-Carp has never been incorporated as a town although it quickly became the centre of the Township after the fire of 1870 which missed Carp but the settlement of Huntley was destroyed.
-Carp grew at the junction of the roads from Ottawa, Arnprior and Stittsville.
+Carp has never been incorporated as a town although it quickly became the centre of the Township after the fire of 1870 which destroyed the settlement of Huntley.
+Instead of rebuilding at Huntley, the town moved to build the town of Newtown, later named Carp, at the junction of the Ottawa-Arnprior road and the Third Line which leads to Stittsville.
 At one time Carp boasted four hotels and four bars (taverns, saloons).
 In 1907, local option terminated alcohol being served in Huntley.
-After 1893, trains passed through Carp four times per day with mail; the first post office (Newtown) dates to 1854; newspaper service (Carp Star) commenced in 1899; and telephone service (Monk Rural Telephone) started in 1909.
+After 1893, trains passed through Carp four times per day with mail; the first post office (Newtown) dates to 1854; newspaper service (Carp Star followed by the Carp Review) commenced in 1899; and telephone service (Monk Rural Telephone) started in 1909.
 Carp is now growing as a residential community with no passenger train service or station and daily mail service by truck.